Cohomological DT invariants from localization: Basic notions on Donaldson-Thomas theory and toric quivers

-\ie we have two tiles of the brane tiling, the tile corresponding to the node $i$ of the quiver in the quadrant $(+z,+z')$, the tile corresponding to the node $j$ of the quiver in the quadrant $(-z,-z')$, and an edge between those tiles, corresponding to an arrow $a:i\to j$ of the quiver.
+Here we have two tiles of the brane tiling, the tile corresponding to the node $i$ of the quiver in the quadrant $(+z,+z')$, the tile corresponding to the node $j$ of the quiver in the quadrant $(-z,-z')$, and an edge between those tiles, corresponding to an arrow $a:i\to j$ of the quiver.
 The corresponding framed quiver, which we denote by $Q_D$, has one framing node $\infty$ and two framing arrows $q:\infty\to i$ and $p:j\to\infty$, \ie $((Q_{D})_0,(Q_D)_1)=(Q_0\cup\{\infty\},Q_1\cup\{p,q\}$.
 The potential for the frame quiver is obtained by adding the cycle $paq$ to the original unframed potential,

-We denote by $Z_D(x)$ the generating series of the virtual motives $[\mathcal{M}_{Q_D,W_D,d}]^{vir}$ of $D$-cyclic critical representations, following the definitions in \eqref{critcoho} and \eqref{defgenser}.
+We denote by $Z_D(x)$ the generating series of the cohomological DT invariants $[\mathcal{M}_{Q_D,W_D,d}]^{vir}$ of $D$-cyclic critical representations, following the definitions in \eqref{critcoho} and \eqref{defgenser}.
 To our knowledge, there is no known simple expression of the generating series $Z_D(x)$ in terms of the unframed generating series $\mathcal{A}(x)$ similar to the formula \eqref{framunfram} expressing $Z_i(x)$ in terms of $\mathcal{A}(x)$.

-The authors of \cite{TYY} prove some general properties of $D$-cyclic critical representations.
-First, in section 3.7 of loc. cit. it is proven that the arrow $p$ always vanishes in such representations.
+Some general properties of $D$-cyclic critical representations are proven in \cite{TYY}.
+First, in \cite[sec 3.7]{TYY} it is proven that the arrow $p$ always vanishes in such representations.
 Taking the partial derivative $\partial_pW_D=aq$, the arrow $p$ gives the relation $aq=0$.
 Second, in section 3.8 it is shown that this relation imposes that in fact all the arrows of the cut $I$ vanish.
-This shows that the $\mathbb{C}Q_D/(\partial W_D)$ module of paths with source at a framing node $P_D$ is generated by paths beginning by the framing node $q$, followed by a paths of the quiver $Q'$ obtained from $Q$ by removing the arrows of $I$.
+This shows that the $\mathbb{C}Q_D/(\partial W_D)$ module of paths with source at a framing node $P_D$ is generated by paths beginning by the framing node $q$, followed by a paths of the quiver with relation $(Q_I,\partial_IW)$ obtained from $Q$ by removing the arrows of $I$ and imposing the relations $\partial_aW=0$ for $a\in I$.

-In the periodic quiver plane, the paths of $Q'$ beginning at the node $i$ extend in the facet between the two half lines directed by $l_{z}$, $l_{z'}$ intersecting at $i$.
-Indeed, the $\Zag$ arrows of the zig-zag paths associated to $z$ are in $I$, preventing paths of $Q'$ to cross the half line directed by $l_z$, and the $\Zig$ arrows of the zig-zag paths associated to $z'$ are in $I$, preventing paths of $Q'$ to cross the half line directed by $l_{z'}$.
-As example, for the conifold, it gives:
+In the periodic quiver plane, the paths of $(Q_I,W_I)$ beginning at the node $i$ extend in the facet between the two half lines directed by $l_{z}$, $l_{z'}$ intersecting at $i$.
+Indeed, the $\Zag$ arrows of the zig-zag paths associated to $z$ are in $I$, preventing paths of $Q'$ to cross the half line directed by $l_z$, and the $\Zig$ arrows of the zig-zag paths associated to $z'$ are in $I$, preventing paths of $(Q_I,W_I)$ to cross the half line directed by $l_{z'}$.